 In addition to the mineral trends that have been historically productive, KLG has located significant mineralization in a number of zones to the south of these breaks.
 The Upper D Zone strikes N28° and dips 40° to the east.
 The other zones are all included in the area now called the South Mine Complex (SMC).
 The strike and dip of the zones in the SMC vary.
-The Lower D Zone strike varies from N5°E to N30°E and appears to dip 70-80° east, however this has not been confirmed by mining.
+The Lower D

+Zone strike varies from N5°E to N30°E and dips 70-80° east, This has been confirmed by mining.
 It is possible that there is more than one ore structure/alteration halo giving the appearance of one steeply dipping structure.
-The Lower D North zones strike NE and dip $30-45^{\circ}$ southeast.
+The Lower D North zones strike NE and dip 30-45° southeast.
 The other SMC zones (#7, White, YYZ, New South East and West, etc.) strike N60°E, generally parallel to the main Kirkland Lake structures.
 All of these zones dip to the south and are generally flatter than the dip in the main structures.
-The #7 Zones dip $40-43^{\circ}$ to the south.
+The #7 Zones dip 40-43° to the south.
 The White Zone and the YYZ Zone dip $50-60^{\circ}$ to the south.
 The New South East and West zones dip $20-30^{\circ}$ to the south.
 The SMC, as defined to date, appears to merge with and be terminated by the "04" Break between the 4700 and 4900 foot levels.
-The relative position of these zones can be seen in Figures 6, 7 & 8.
+The shallow dipping east portion of the SMC appears to be terminated in the down-dip component by the Amalgamated Break, close to the -5900 elevation.
+The relative position of these zones can be seen in Figure 6.